lastcoolnameleft/aks-ctf/docs/scenario_3_defense.md

 ## Delete the infected image

-Since the infected insecure-app and bitcoinero images are still on the node, we need to make sure it's removed.
+We'll have the developers re-build each of the containers and push to our ACR; however, since the infected insecure-app and bitcoinero images are still on the node, we need to make sure it's removed.
 To prevent another container from using old images, let's install the [AKS Image Cleaner](https://learn.microsoft.com/en-us/azure/aks/image-cleaner).
 This will prevent them re-installing the old insecure-app or bitcoinero images.

 ```
 az aks update --name $AKS_NAME --resource-group $RESOURCE_GROUP  --enable-image-cleaner